-The idea I said goodbye to when I talked about it was no small idea.
+The idea I bid farewell to when I talked about it was not a small idea.
 It was Kant's idea of the transcendental ego.
-The idea that there must be an ego that can accompany all my thoughts.
-This ego not only makes me aware of these thoughts, but also integrates them into an identity.
-At the same time, however, this ego is not merely part of my conscious world of experience, in which case it would be fleeting, lost in sleep.
-I realized on a long train journey to France that there must be something similar.
+The notion that there must be an I that can accompany all my thoughts.
+This I not only makes these thoughts conscious to myself, but also integrates them into an identity.
+At the same time, however, this I is not merely part of my conscious world of experience, otherwise it would be fleeting, lost in sleep.
+On a long train journey to France, I realized that something similar must exist.
 An anchor point, so to speak.
 From here to Hegel and the Phenomenology of Spirit.
-However, I realized that I was no longer interested in idealism.
+However, I realized that idealism no longer interested me.
 Especially German idealism.
 Consciousness in Germany is romantic and dangerous.
 It is subjective.

 That's why I now read books from India.
 I find cemeteries fascinating and suspicious.
 Strange anchorages.